Warm water immersion to reduce hypertension among elderly

 Abstract

-Hypertension is a disease of the heart and blood vessels characterized by an increase in blood pressure.
-This study aims to provide an overview of the application of foot soaks in warm water with a mixture of salt to reduce blood pressure in the elderly with hypertension.
-The research design for this study utilizes a case study method employing a sampling technique known as purposive sampling.
-The author utilized a descriptive case study approach, which involves systematically observing hypertension patients and collecting factual data.
-The author selected a sample of elderly patients with hypertension level 1, aged 56 years.
-We collected the data for this study through observation, interviews, and documentation.
-This study indicates that warm water foot soak therapy with a mixture of salt can reduce systolic blood pressure and diastolic blood pressure in 6 visits for 15–20 minutes for each therapy.
-The application of warm water foot soaks with a mixture of salt can lower blood pressure because, physiologically, the body's response to heat is to cause dilation of blood vessels, which can reduce muscle tension and increase tissue metabolism.
+Hypertension is a cardiovascular disease characterized by elevated blood pressure.
+However, studies on the use of water immersion to reduce hypertension are scarce in the literature.
+Therefore, this study aims to provide an overview of the application of warm water foot soaks with a mixture of salt to reduce blood pressure in elderly individuals with hypertension.
+The research design for this study utilizes a case study approach with purposive sampling.
+The author systematically observed hypertension patients and collected factual data.
+A sample of elderly patients with stage 1 hypertension, aged 56 years, was selected.
+Data was collected through observation, interviews, and documentation.
+This study indicates that warm water foot soak therapy with a mixture of salt can reduce both systolic and diastolic blood pressure after 6 sessions, with each session lasting 15–20 minutes.
+The application of warm water foot soaks with a mixture of salt can lower blood pressure due to the dilation of blood vessels, which reduces muscle tension and increases tissue metabolism.
+Warm water foot soaks with a mixture of salt appear to be an effective method for reducing blood pressure in elderly patients with hypertension.
+Further research is recommended to explore this therapy's long-term benefits and potential applications.